microsoft/playwright/docs/src/locators.md

 await page.Locator("//*[@id='tsf']/div[2]/div[1]/div[1]/div/div[2]/input").ClickAsync();
 ```

-:::tip When to use this
+:::note When to use this
 CSS and XPath are not recommended as the DOM can often change leading to non resilient tests.
 Instead, try to come up with a locator that is close to how the user perceives the page such as [role locators](#locate-by-role) or [define an explicit testing contract](#locate-by-test-id) using test ids.
 :::